-The benefit is equal to 2/3 of average daily earnings.
-The benefit is payable from the day following the onset of disability until full recovery or certification of permanent disability.
+The benefit is equal to 2/3 of the insured's average daily earnings.
+The benefit is paid from the day after the disability began until full recovery or certification of permanent disability.

 The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.